Eurovision braces for its most tense contest yet, as protesters and artists bristle at Israel’s presence | KRDO

 “Politics does influence the event from time to time,” Paul Jordan, a fan and researcher of the contest who worked in its communications team from 2015 to 2018, told CNN.
 But this year, “the presence of Israel has become such a big issue (that) I think it’s going to overshadow the event,” he said.

-Weeks of simmering tension over the question are coming to the fore in Malmo this week, ahead of the contest’s semi-finals on Tuesday and Thursday.
-And they are leading to perhaps the tensest three minutes in the contest’s history, when Israel’s competitor, Eden Golan, performs live.
+Weeks of simmering tension over the question came to the fore in Malmo this week, ahead of the contest’s semi-finals on Tuesday and Thursday.
+And they are leading perhaps the tensest three minutes in the contest’s history, when Israel’s competitor, Eden Golan, performs live.

+Thursday’s second semi-final saw Israel secure a place in the final, with the song “Hurricane.”

+Ahead of the semi-final events, Jordan rightly predicted there would be booing during Golan’s performance.

 “We could well see protests in the arena, we could see booing,” Jordan said.
 “I would imagine the scale of it in Malmo would be bigger than anything we’ve ever seen before.”